Sell natural produce with out certification until 2020, do not use ‘Jaivik Bharat brand’

 The self-certification of turnover of small organic manufacturers and aggregators will be taken into consideration, the FSSAI said.

-However, the state food safety officers have been requested to look if the boundaries of contaminants and insecticide residue as per the guidelines are being observed.
+However, the state food safety officers have been requested to determine whether the boundaries of contaminants and insecticide residue are being observed per the guidelines.
 They have also been asked to look at any misuse of this provision.

-The developing recognition of organic ingredients has created extra demand for organic produce and meats – people are slowly but recognizing the lengthy-term benefits of consuming food that is produced or grown without the use of any synthetic additions.
-While various organizations and nearby manufacturers alike are racing to satisfy the growing appetite for organic ingredients, there is a pertinent query that looms over our heads – Is the food we’re buying organic?
+The developing recognition of organic ingredients has created extra demand for organic produce and meats.
+People slowly recognize the long-term benefits of consuming food produced or grown without synthetic additions.
+While various organizations and nearby manufacturers alike are racing to satisfy the growing appetite for organic ingredients, a pertinent query looms over our heads: Is the food we’re buying organic?

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.